FELT.SCHOOL

 FACILITY (MORE INFO & PHOTOS HERE)

 ROOMS Most of the guest rooms are large (average 700-900sf) former classrooms charming schoolroom details (chalkboards, maps) and tons of natural light.
 Private rooms are typically cozier (former offices and teachers’ lounges).
-All of our beds have new, quality mattresses, cotton linens, and down blankets or comforters (cotton blankets instead on request).
+All of our beds have new, quality mattresses, cotton linens, and down blankets or comforters (cotton/down alternative blankets instead on request).

 MEALS